houman-rzk/searchTPB/README.md

 # searchTPB

-A minimalist script that searches ThePirateBay.
+A minimalist script that searches The Pirate Bay [through the clearnet or tor].

 The script asks the user for a search query and returns the corresponding list of torrents from The Pirate Bay for the given query.
-The user then selects the torrent whose magnet link will be copied to the clipboard.
+The user then selects a torrent, whose magnet link will be copied to the clipboard.

 ### Dependencies
-- python
+- python3
 - selenium (python)
 - dmenu
-- tor (needed if ThePirateBay is inaccesible for you)
+- tor (needed if The Pirate Bay is inaccesible for you)

 ### Installation
 Copy 'getPageSource.py' and 'searchTPB' to your PATH and make them executable.

 ### Usage
-Normally: `searchTPB`
+- `searchTPB [-t]`
-If TPB is inaccesible for you: `searchTPB -t`
+- The `-t` flag enables access to The Pirate Bay through tor.